liuchengxu/vim-clap/INSTALL.md

 If you have installed Rust on your system, specifically, `cargo` executable exists, you can build the extra tools for a performant and nicer vim-clap using this single command `:call clap#installer#build_all()`.

+If you are using macOS or Linux, building the Rust deps is very convenient, just go to the clap plugin directory and run `make`.

 #### `maple` binary

 `maple` mainly serves two functions: